floriandriessen/magnetosphere-cakwind-2d/README.md

 # 2D CAK Wind-Magnetosphere interaction
 Make MHD model of the radiation-driven wind of a magnetic O-star interacting with its magnetosphere using MPI-AMRVAC.
-Stellar wind is spherically symmetric and according to CAK theory including finite-disk correction.
+The magnetosphere can be dynamical or centrifugal.
+The stellar wind is spherically symmetric and according to CAK theory including finite-disk correction.
 In the current setup an isothermal MHD flow is assumed.

 ## Setup